hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 IXoT request to the same primary, and for issuing SOA queries, instead of opening a new connection.
 (Non-IXoT traffic can also use an open TLS connection.)
-The number of TLS connections between a secondary and primary SHOULD be minimised.
+The number of TLS connections between a secondary and primary SHOULD be minimized.

-Valid reasons for not re-using existing connections might include:
+Valid reasons for not re-using existing connections are the same as those described in (#axot-connection-and-message-handling)

-* reaching a configured limit for the number of outstanding queries allowed on a single TLS connection
-* the message ID pool has already been exhausted on an open connection
-* a large number of timeouts or slow responses have occurred on an open connection
-* an EDNS0 Keepalive option with a timeout of 0 has been received from the server and the client is in the process of closing the connection

 If no TLS connections are currently open, IXoT clients MAY send SOA queries over UDP, TCP or TLS.